Volvo 240 Hydraulic

 The Tilton 75 Series MC with 3/4 inch (19 mm) bore has a stroke of only 1.1 inch (27.94 mm).
 This presented a problem in my

-car and it meant I was not getting as much pedal
+car and it turned out I was not getting as much pedal

 travel as before.
-So the clutch wanted to disengage
+So after installing the above Tilton MC, the clutch wanted to disengage

 very close to end of the pedal travel near the